EragonJ/Kaku/README.md

 tx pull -a --minimum-perc=90 # we only need any translation which has been translated > 90%
 ```

-# TODO / Issues

-Moved all todos and issues to https://github.com/EragonJ/Kaku/issues, so if your are interested with them, please go check it there !

 # What Tech We Use ?

 ## Still In Use